RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-12-high-performance-computing-at-acm.markdown

 The book's introduction posits that there have been four paradigms of human scientific discovery:

 * *Empirical*.
 Started a thousand years ago.
 Science was all about describing natural phenomena.
 * *Theoretical*.
 Started a few hundred years ago.
-Humans seek to understand the world using models and generalizations.
+Scientific understanding is achieved via models and generalizations.
 * *Computational*.
 Started a few decades ago.
-Humans seek understanding by simulating complex phenomena using computer models.
+Scientists seek understanding by simulating complex phenomena using computer models.
 * *Data Exploration (eScience)*.
 Starting now.
-We now have to technology to capture huge quantities of data.
+Scientists now have the technology to capture and store huge quantities of data, inexpensively and indefinitely.
 Software will "look" for trends in the data using statistical models.
-The software will identify trends and relationships before we see them.
+The software will identify trends in the data, and point them out for further investigation.

+One example of the Fourth Paradigm in action: Recent discoveries of sub-atomic particles were initiated by eScience.
+Software running on high performance computers identified trends, and the scientists followed up with deeper investations.
+Discoveries followed after that.

-Businesses have led the way in identifying trends from mountains of data.
-This path offered limited results for scientists because computers were not powerful enough to handle scientific data in a timely fashion.
-Partial differential equations will eat many CPU cycles!
+Businesses have led the way in extracting trends from mountains of data.
+This path offered limited results for scientists because computers were too slow to handle scientific data in a timely fashion.
+Partial differential equations eat many CPU cycles!

-High performance computing opens up a new universe of data insight for scientists.
+High performance computing opens up a new universe of data insight for scientists and engineers.

 ###The Future of HPC
+Kalwani ended the talk by looking into his crystal ball and telling us about the future of HPC.
+A few trends on the horizon:

+* Power consumption issues will dominate discussions.
+High performance computers are terribly inefficient.
+Either we need to find a free, unlimited supply of energy (unlikely) or we must design supercomputers that gulp less power.
+* GPGPUs.
+General purpose graphics processing units are already used for non-graphics applications, like Bitcoin mining.
+As more applications are discovered for the devices, faster GPGPUs will follow.
+* ARM.
+Advanced Risc Machine processors use less power and their performance continues to increase.
+Could ARM hold the key to power reduction in high performance computing?
+* Quantum computing.
+Kalwani ran out of time as he was explaining this one, but he shared enough to make me want to study it further.
+He offered an analogy: Quantum computing is to digital computing as digital computing is to the abacus.
+* Rex Parallella.
+Kalwani shared this fresh from last month's [Supercomputing Conference](http://sc13.supercomputing.org/).
+[Rex Computing](http://www.rexcomputing.com/) is using [Parallella](http://www.parallella.org/) boards to build low-energy high performance computing clusters.

+Exciting stuff.

+###Conclusion
+Thank you Sharan Kalwani for presenting at ACM, and thank you ACM for hosting.